Title

 Republic Act No. 9395 converts the Southern Luzon Polytechnic College into the Southern Luzon State University, with a focus on providing advanced education and professional instruction in various fields, while maintaining academic freedom and institutional autonomy.

-The existing high schools shall be transferred to DepEd but are allowed to remain and operate within the University campus until current students finish, and the University may operate a reasonably-sized laboratory school if it has a College of Education.
+Existing high schools are transferred to the jurisdiction and supervision of the Department of Education (DepEd), but they may remain and operate within the University campus until their students complete high school education; the University may also operate a reasonably-sized laboratory school if it has a College of Education.

 Analyze Cases Smarter, Faster